sunzeyucmu/FSE_Assignment/README.md

 And .html file can also be open in Eclipse, but How To DEBUG??? <TO BE DONE>

 Learning JavaScript(JS) Tutorial still...
 Wrote some toy-alike .html .js at the same time.

+7.31-8.2:

+Basic of JS, Progress Bar at JSFunction...

+(8.1:) Progress Bar at ERRORS(TO BE DONE);
+8.2: Finished JS Tutorial(Basic Part);  and Finished JS Objects section( with some notes)